LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

    let programmingLanguage = "JavaScript";
    programmingLanguage = "Python";

 In some situations, we want to create variables that cannot change value.
 Many programming languages, including JavaScript, provide mechanisms for programmers to make variables that are constant.

 For example, suppose that we are writing a to-do list web application, named "Get It Done!"
 The title of the application might appear in multiple places, such as the title bar and the main page header.

 .. figure:: figures/get-it-done.png
    :alt: A to-do list web application with application name in the title bar and main header.
    :height: 300px

    An example to-do list web application

 We might store the name of our application in a variable so that it can be referenced anywhere we want to display the application name.

 .. sourcecode:: js

    let appName = "Get It Done!";

 This allows us to simply refer to the ``appName`` variable any time we want to use it throughout our application.
 If we change the name of the application, we only have to change one line of code, where the ``appName`` variable is initialized.

-The downside of this approach is that an unwitting programmer might change the value of the variable at some point in the code after it is initialized, leading to inconsistent references to the application name.
+One problem with this approach is that an unwitting programmer might change the value of ``appName`` later in the code, leading to inconsistent references to the application name.
 In other words, the title bar and main page header could reference different names.

 .. index:: ! const, ! constant

 .. index::
    pair: variable; constant

 Using ``const`` rather than ``let`` to create a variable ensures that the value of the declared variable cannot be changed.

 .. sourcecode:: js

    const appName = "Get It Done!";

 Such an unchangeable variable is known as a **constant**, since its value is just that.

 How does JavaScript prevent a programmer from changing the value of a constant?
 Let's find out.
 Try running the following code in an editor.
 What happens?

 .. admonition:: Example